Michael Harris II Preview, Player Props: Braves vs. Mets

-Michael Harris II -- with a slugging percentage of .341 in his past 10 games (including zero home runs) -- will be in action for the Atlanta Braves versus the New York Mets, with Tylor Megill on the hill, on August 22 at 7:20 PM ET.
+On Wednesday, Michael Harris II (.310 slugging percentage in past 10 games, with zero homers) and the Atlanta Braves face the New York Mets, whose starting pitcher will be Jose Quintana.
+First pitch is at 7:20 PM ET.

-In his previous game, he went 1-for-5 with a double and two RBI against the Mets.
+He had a hitless showing in his last game (0-for-5) against the Mets.

 Michael Harris II Game Info & Props vs. the Mets